Tennu/tennu/readme.md

 A network configuration object has the following properties:

 * server   - IRC server to connect to. _Example:_ _irc.mibbit.net_
-* nick     - Nickname the bot will use. *Required*
+* nick     - Nickname the bot will use.
+Defaults to "nrcbot"
-* user     - Username the bot will use. *Required*
+* user     - Username the bot will use.
+Defaults to "user"
+* realname - Realname for the bot.
+Defaults to "nrc v0.3"
 * port     - Port to connect to.
 Defaults to 6667.
 * password - Password for identifying to services.
-Useless without nickserv option.
 * nickserv - Nickname for nickserv service.
-Useless without password option.
+Defaults to "nickserv".
 * trigger  - Command character to trigger commands with.
 By default, '!'.
-* channels - Array of channels to autojoin. _Example:_ ["#help", "#nrc"] Other modules may require more options.
+* channels - Array of channels to autojoin. _Example:_ ["#help", "#nrc"]

+Other modules may require or use more options.

 -------------